majoravery/magpay/README.md

 # Magpay

-Application to generate pay slip for Magbelle Hair Salon employees
+Application to generate pay slips for Magbelle Hair Salon employees

 ## How